 If you are doing Sitges on a dime or just not much of a hotel guy, there are many ways to stay in the city.
 First, you could check out the many apartments available on Misterb&b and enjoy the benefits of having your kitchen to cook in.
 This is also a great option for you to take guys home with you if you’re not much for intimate actions in public.
 Many hotels in Sitges have rules against bringing in non-hotel guests, so the privacy of your apartment can definitely be an advantage.
 If you really want to try something else, however, you could also stay on camping grounds in your tent or camper – or even try a luxurious glamping experience provided by Camping El Garrofer.

 As mentioned before, Sitges during the summer tends to be packed with guys, from bars bursting with boys to beaches brigaded by bears.
 Almost every day feels like a mini gay/bear pride event.
 If that is still not enough for you, it might be worth it for you to visit Sitges during one of their big events.

 Pride usually takes place around June – after its 10th year anniversary in 2019, Sitges Pride is quickly becoming one of gay Europe’s most important celebrations.
-With an official parade through the cities’ streets and events happening all around – it’s an intense, fully packed week when you can celebrate sex, love, and fetishes.
+With an official parade through the cities’ streets and events happening all around – it’s an intense, fully packed week when you can celebrate intimate encounters, love, and fetishes.
 Pride by the Mediterranean Sea is an unforgettably warm and sweaty experience – with plenty of opportunities to cool off in the water.
 Within the center of the city, you’ll be able to find the Gay Pride Village, which hosts shows, its bars, and food outlets.